Palasonic5/TrustGLM/README.md

 GraphPrompter:

-You can run the evaluation script using the command below to obtain evaluation results on attacked adjacency matrices.
+You can use the command below to obtain evaluation results on attacked adjacency matrices.
 Adjust the `--dataset` parameter for different datasets and attacks:
 - `cora_sup_nettack`
 - `cora_sup_prbcd_l` (PRBCD local)
 - `cora_sup_prbcd_g` (PRBCD global)